DoanCV/DoanCV/README.md

 - 👀 I’m interested in the data science lifecycle from data engineering to model deployment.
 - 🌱 I’m currently reading Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow.
 - 🎉 I'm continuing my #66daysofdata streak since inception.
-Check it out if you are interested, I hope you can join, we're on round 3!
+Check it out if you are interested.
+I hope you can join, we're on round 3!
 - 💞️ I’m looking to collaborate on career and interview preparation with enthusiasts and professionals.

 - 📫 How to reach me: